monero-project/monero-site/knowledge-base/developer-guides/wallet-rpc.md

 ## Introduction

-This is a list of the monero-wallet-cli RPC calls, their inputs and outputs, and examples of each.
+This is a list of the monero-wallet-rpc calls, their inputs and outputs, and examples of each.
+The program monero-wallet-rpc replaced the rpc interface that was in simplewallet and then monero-wallet-cli.

-All monero-wallet-cli methods use the same JSON RPC interface.
+All monero-wallet-rpc methods use the same JSON RPC interface.
 For example:

     IP=127.0.0.1
     PORT=18082